pawelniewie/pawelniewiadomski.com/_posts/2016-11-07-how-to-set-default-queue-name-for-all-jobs-in-rails.md

 PS

-You can also set a queue and other attributes when executing the queue:
+You can also set a queue name and other attributes when executing the job:

 ```ruby
 VideoJob.set(